sr99622/libonvif/README.md

     Camera parameters are available on the tabs on the lower right side of the application.
     Once a parameter has been changed, the Apply button will be enabled, which can be used to commit the change to the camera.
 It may be necessary to re-start the video output stream in order to see the changes.
+The Apply button is found in the lower right hand corner below the tabs.

     Video: